frfn/professional-webpage/TheGamePlan.md

 ---

 -   For some reason seeing all the words jangled up `overwhelmed` me...
 LOL.
-Must be because I am a little tired!
+Must be because I was a little tired!

 -   New HTML Semantics Used: